txusballesteros/mara/README.md

 ![Logo](assets/logo.png)

-Mara is a library to provide traits or composition capabilities to your Java projects.
+Mara is a library to provide traits or composition capabilities to your Android or Java projects.

 But at first place allow me tell who's Mara.
 Mara is my little princess, she's the first of my two sons and this library is dedicated to she.
 I love you my princess.